Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 Februari 2025 13.33.07 UTC
+- WIB: Kamis, 13 Februari 2025 14.22.55 UTC
-- WITA: Kamis, 13 Februari 2025 14.33.07 UTC
+- WITA: Kamis, 13 Februari 2025 15.22.55 UTC
-- WIT: Kamis, 13 Februari 2025 15.33.07 UTC
+- WIT: Kamis, 13 Februari 2025 16.22.55 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"The only place you find success before work is in the dictionary."

-Kategori: success
+Kategori: motivational